deje1011/dragula/readme.markdown

   removeOnSpill: false,              // spilling will `.remove` the element, if this is true
   mirrorContainer: document.body,    // set the element that gets mirror elements appended
-  ignoreInputTextSelection: true     // allows users to select input text, see details below });
+  ignoreInputTextSelection: true     // allows users to select input text, see details below
+  slideFactorX: 0,                   // allows users to select the amount of movement on the X axis before it is considered a drag instead of a click
+  slideFactorY: 0,                   // allows users to select the amount of movement on the Y axis before it is considered a drag instead of a click
+});
 ```